bem-site/bem-method/articles/bem-js-main-terms/bem-js-main-terms.en.md

 If you are curious about why `onclick` attribute is used, see Sergey Berezhnoy's talk (Russian only) "[Different ways of creating components for the client-side](https://events.yandex-team.ru/events/yasubbotnik/msk-jul-2012/talks/302/)" - presented at [Ya.Subbotnik (Yandex Developer Day)](https://events.yandex-team.ru/events/yasubbotnik/) in July 2012.

 Usually, the blocks initialization starts on `domReady` event.
 Thanks to the ability to read the `onclick` attribute and receive a native javascript object we don't need any `id` components or parse CSS classes.
-All blocks marked with `i-bem` CSS class will be transformed according to their parameter's components.
+All blocks marked with `i-bem` CSS class will be transformed according to their parameter components.

 ## Behavior declaration
-A block's behavior is described in a JavaScript file which has the same name as the block it's self (`myblock.js`).
+A block behavior is described in a JavaScript file which has the same name as the block it's self (`myblock.js`).

 From an OOP point of view, similar blocks form classes.
 Furthermore, for every block on the page an instance of each corresponding "class" is generated.

-The `decl` method is used for describing the block's behaviour, it receives 3 parameters:
+The `decl` method is used for describing the block behaviour, it receives 3 parameters:
  1. The `name` of the block we're talking about.
  2. This specific instance properties.
  3. The static properties of the class to which the block belongs.